Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 #### Certificate Manager

-We recommend that you use [Cert-Manager](https://github.com/jetstack/cert-manager/tree/master/deploy/charts/cert-manager) to easily manage certificates that are used in the Axway Open Banking Solution.
+We recommend that you use [Cert-Manager](https://github.com/jetstack/cert-manager/tree/master/deploy/charts/cert-manager) to easily manage certificates that are used in the Amplify Open Banking Solution.

 If you have specific certificates you want to use during installation, you can avoid using *cert-manager* but more configuration is required during deployment.